sampsyo/cs6120/content/blog/2019-12-18-qvec/index.md

 ## Conclusion

-We implemented an LLVM pass to vectorize the implicit data parallel repitition loop needed to produce precise quantum computing results.
+We implemented an LLVM pass to vectorize the implicit data parallel repetition loop needed to produce precise quantum computing results.
 Through this implementation, we show that such an optimization is possible and can be readily applied to some common quantum programs.
 We then used this pass with a quantum gate simulator to predict the speedup possible by applying such an optimization.